-You can access the Samoan website at www.americansamoa.gov/taxforms/ tax.htm.
+You can access the Samoan website www.americansamoa.gov/ tax-forms-and-tables.

 Caution.
 The addresses and phone numbers listed above are subject to change.

 Which Returns To File

 Your residency status and your source of income with regard to American Samoa determine whether you file your return and pay your tax to American Samoa, to the United States, or to